OanaGaskey/Advanced-Lane-Detection/README.md

 righty = nonzeroy[right_lane_inds]
 ```

-The search returns leftx, lefty, rightx, righty pixel’s coordinates that are fitted with a second degree polynomial function for each left and right side.
+The search returns `leftx`, `lefty`, `rightx`, `righty` pixel coordinates that are fitted with a second degree polynomial function for each left and right side.

 ![prev_poly](output_images/prev_poly.JPG)